genoassist/genoassist/README.md

 If you are encountering problems with Docker, make sure that:
 1. The Docker daemon is running in the background
-1. You have the necessary Docker images, which can be installed via GenoMagic specifying `prep: true` under `genomagic` in the specified YAML configuration.
+1. You have the necessary Docker images, which can be installed via GenoMagic specifying `prep: true` under `genomagic` in the YAML configuration.
 This will install the necessary Docker images for the containers that GenoMagic runs.

 ## 4. Architecture